geotrev/airleventy/README.md

 When prompted, clear the `build` and `publish` fields (that's what your `netlify.toml` is for).
 Then set your deploy branch (e.g., `main`).

 Now each time you push to your deploy branch you'll also deploy your most recent changes. 🎉

+## Writing JavaScript

+Writing JS is pretty straightforward, but has prescriptions on file structure & naming:

+-   All scripts are processed through rollup with a basic Babel configuration using `preset-env`.
+Configure this as you please.
+-   Any file with a preceding underscore is treated as a module, and not copied as a direct file output.
+-   Any file without an underscore is conversely treated as an asset file and copied over.
+-   All file paths are preserved.
+Meaning if you create `assets/js/hello/world/script.js`, the output becomes `assets/dist/js/hello/world/script.js`.